Horizon-Private-Server/horizon-wiki/up-your-arsenal/skins.md

 You may know that in the past you had to use a special user name to unlock the skins. _This is no longer needed!_ Just follow the steps below.

 1. Go to the profile edit page of the profile that you would like to use the custom skin with.
 2. In the `#bot-commands` channel of the Horizon Discord, type the following: `/uya skins [username]` (for UYA) or `/deadlocked skins [username]` (for DL).
 Be sure to include the slash, and space before your username.
-For the username, use your exact profile name as shown on the UYA or DL profile edit page.
+For the username, use your exact profile name as shown on the UYA or DL profile edit page (not your Discord user name).
 3. The Helga Discord bot will reply to your message and show a list of cheat codes for all unlockable skins.
 4. Back on your PS2 or emulator, hold down the L2 button.
 While holding down L2, enter the cheat code using your D-pad.
 5. A message will pop up similar to what is shown below for UYA, indicating that you have unlocked the desired skin.
 Press circle to save your profile.